saber-games/expeditions-guides/docs/map_modding/creating_a_map/zones/expeditions_zones/inventory_storage_zones.md

 *(NEW) This feature is valid for Expeditions only.*

+**NOTE**: In the current version of the game, Inventory Storage zones are not shown, even when **alwaysSpawn** option is set to `true`.
+This is a known issue that will be fixed.

 ## Main Function: Storage of Inventory
 The *ZonePropertyInventoryStorage* zones work as a storage for various [inventory items](./../../../../custom_gameplay_entities/inventory_items/custom_inventory_items_overview.md), fuel, repair parts, and spare wheels on the map.
 All these items can be spawned within these zones.